Ukhnaagiin Khürelsükh: Party roles

 Khürelsükh started his political career as a political officer at the Central Committee of the Mongolian People's Revolutionary Party (MPRP) in 1991.
-Between 1994 and 1996, he worked as an adviser of the secretariat of the MPRP's fraction in the Parliament of Mongolia.
+Between 1994 and 1996, he worked as an adviser to the secretariat of the MPRP's faction in parliament.
 He was one of the leading figures within the party to initiate and implement the institutional reforms of the youth organization of the Mongolian People's Revolutionary Party.

-He established the Mongolian Democratic Socialist Youth Federation by MPRP and served as president two times – between 1997 and 1999 and in 2000–2005.
+Khürelsükh established the Mongolian Democratic Socialist Youth Federation, the re-organized youth wing of the MPRP, and served as its president two times, between 1997–1999, and from 2000–2005.
 In 2000, he was elected to the Governing Board of MPRP, which is the core decision-making body of MPRP.
 In 2008, Khürelsükh was elected as Secretary General of MPRP.
 In 2010, under the leadership of Sükhbaataryn Batbold, Chairman of MPRP and in cooperation with similar-minded party colleagues, Khürelsükh championed the process of restoring the original name of the party – Mongolian People's Party, which was changed to "Mongolian People's Revolutionary Party" in 1924 by the recommendation of Comintern in order to demonstrate the solidarity with socialist parties at that time.

 2021 presidential campaign

+Results of the 2021 presidential election.
+Red highlights areas where Khürelsükh won.

-On May 2, the Mongolian People's Party nominated Khürelsükh as its candidate for the presidential election on June 9.
-Khurelsukh was unanimously chosen during the MPP's conference virtually held in Ulaanbaatar on Sunday.
+On May 2, the Mongolian People's Party nominated Khürelsükh as its candidate for the June 9 presidential election.
+Khürelsükh was unanimously chosen during the MPP's conference virtually held in Ulaanbaatar on Sunday.
 On May 24, Khürelsükh started his official campaign from his home province of Khentii.
-Ahead of the election, Khurelsukh was ranked as the most popular politician in the country in a MEC poll.
+Ahead of the election, Khürelsükh was ranked as the most popular politician in the country in a MEC poll.
+On 9 June 2021, Khürelsükh won a landslide victory with 72% of the vote in the three-way race.
+Other than the diaspora vote, he won all the provinces and districts with a majority vote.
+In contrast, the candidate with the second-highest vote, Dangaasürengiin Enkhbat, received only 20%.